 These are not all the possible side effects of antibody treatment.
 Serious and unexpected side effects may happen.
 Some possible risks from antibody treatment are:

 - It may interfere with your body's ability to fight off a future infection of SARS-CoV-2.

 - It may reduce your body’s immune response to a vaccine for SARS-CoV-2.

-mAb treatments for COVID-19, like other treatments authorized for emergency use by the U.S. Food and Drug Administration, are still being studied, so it's possible that we don’t know all the risks yet.
-As researchers continue to study the virus and how mAb treatment affects it, we’ll learn more about these possible risks.
-If you have any questions, please talk with your healthcare provider.
+The mAb treatments for COVID-19, like other treatments authorized for emergency use by the U.S. Food and Drug Administration, are still being studied.
+So it is possible that we do not know all the risks yet.
+As researchers continue to study the virus and how mAb treatment affects it, we will learn more about these possible risks.
+If you have any questions, please talk with your healthcare professional.